codatio/codat-docs/docs/expenses/sync-process/expense-transactions.md

 Transfers are used to record the movement of money between two bank accounts.
 They are used to represent transactions such as top-ups of debit card accounts, pay-downs of a credit card account, or a balance transfer to another credit card.

 To create a new transfer transaction in Codat, use the [Create transfer transaction](/sync-for-expenses-api#/operations/create-transfer-transaction) endpoint.
+Updating a transfer can be done via the same endpoint.

 In the request URL, make sure that the transaction's `id` is unique as it serves as an idempotence key.
 Codat validates the `id` to ensure that it's unique to a company, preventing the creation of duplicate transactions in your SMB's accounting software.